 Over Mother’s Day weekend, I had the pleasure of attending a day spa to receive the gift of a massage.
-I get massages regularly, paying a discount rate through a promotion or membership of some sort.
-But this time I happily and willingly paid a higher, premium price and here’s why.
+I get massages regularly, usually paying a discount rate through a promotion or membership of some sort.
+However, this time was different… I happily and willingly paid a higher, premium price and here’s why.

 When a customer walks in to any facility, whether it be healthcare, retail, or anything in between, they automatically make a judgement based on their impression.
 Our brains cull out expectations based on what we see.
 Walking into a space that looks high-end makes you expect to pay high-end prices, and visa-versa.

 Walmart knows this and uses it to their advantage.
 Walking into Walmart does not give anyone an impression of high prices, and that’s ok!
 Their bright lights, large “roll back” signs and high selves give you the experience of walking into a discount warehouse.
 As I talked about in our classes, this design was completely on purpose because they want to be known as the lowest price retailer, asking you to come back for the discounts.